-The CHA will seek third-party verification of employment of the person permitted to work by the child care.
-In cases in which two or more family members could be permitted to work, the employment for all relevant family members may be verified.
+The CHA will seek third-party verification of the work schedule of the person who is permitted to work by the child care.
+In cases in which two or more family members could be permitted to work, the work schedules for all relevant family members may be verified.
 The documentation may be provided by the family.